How to Build a Multi-Vendor Marketplace in 2022

 Reporting and Analytics: Get instant reports for sales, customers, coupon usage, inventory levels, and more.
 Create custom reports based on rules and filters to find exactly the information required.

-Vendor Analytics: Measure vendor sales performance, order fulfilment completeness, customer satisfaction, etc.
+Vendor Analytics: Measure vendor sales performance, order fulfillment completeness, customer satisfaction, etc.

-Sellers can view detailed statistics of transactions on the marketplace.
+Sellers can view detailed statistics of transactions in the marketplace.
 Vendors can also view their account balance to track all pay-outs and commissions.

 Bonus – What is a Grocery Marketplace?

 Amazon revolutionized the grocery marketplace when it acquired Whole Foods in 2017, bringing a technology-driven e-commerce mindset to the digitally dormant sector.
-The grocery and food sector is expected to boom in the future, and online grocery sales are forecasted to reach $100 billion by 2022 in North America.
+The grocery and food sector is expected to boom in the future, and online grocery sales are forecasted to reach a volume growth of 4.3% by 2024 globally.

 From Amazon Go to Instacart, HelloFresh to Peapod retailing has shifted rapidly from offline to online model with digital-first services designed to make food shopping convenient for consumers.
-As more consumers experiment with online grocery shopping, the market place model provides wide product assortment and secure and convenient transactions.
+As more consumers experiment with online grocery shopping, the marketplace model provides a wide product assortment and secure and convenient transactions.

 However, running a marketplace model for groceries is challenging compared to running an eCommerce website for electronics, home décor, and apparel due to the perishable nature of products.